-Through the learning journey of this unit, students will experience a growth in their creativity and initiative through the design and production of a variety of products/projects.
-Students will improve their numeracy and literacy, including ICT literacy as well as their critical thinking and problemsolving as they work through the unit.
+Through the learning journey of this unit, students will experience growth and creativity using initiative through designing and making using a variety of production technique.
+Students will improve their IT, numeracy and literacy skills as well as their critical thinking and problem solving during this unit.